jacobryan09/capstone-data-analytics/README.md

 │
 └── README.md                # You’re reading this file

-Got you, Jake — here is a clean, professional, portfolio-ready README written specifically for your capstone project.
-It looks great on GitHub and matches real-world data analyst standards.

-⸻

-✅ Copy & Paste This Entire README into Your GitHub README.md

 # 📊 AI Adoption, Job Automation Risk & Socioeconomic Vulnerability
 ### Final Capstone Project – Data Analytics Program
 **Author:** Jake Rianne Gapusan